mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Workshop#1 structure.md

 ---

-## Session 4: Ecosystem Architecture - Use Case Catalogue Walkthrough (50 mins)
+## Ecosystem Architecture - Use Case Catalogue Walkthrough (50 mins)

 This is the core interactive part of our session.
 We will walk through the draft Use Case Catalogue to build a shared understanding.